This is an update of a blog post first published April 7, 2020.

 In this installment in our series explaining key terms and phrases used by public health officials in discussions of the COVID-19 pandemic, we look at the terms “isolation” and “quarantine.”

-In a previous post, we wrote about social distancing, or intentionally increasing the physical space between people to avoid spreading illness (in the case of COVID-19, a recommended 6 feet of separation between yourself and others).
 “Isolation” and “quarantine,” two other terms often used in reference to avoiding the spread of illness, have similar but distinct meanings.

 According to the U.S. Department of Health and Human Services (HHS), “isolation“ is defined as separating “sick people with a contagious disease from people who are not sick.”
 In the context of COVID-19 containment, the term “self-isolation” is typically used to describe an action that individuals who are confirmed positive, awaiting test results, or exhibiting COVID-19 symptoms should take to mitigate spreading infection.